konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 data.
 Hence, I am sharing my lab book with the customers and researchers, upon request."
 %}

-If you read the blog post carefully, you will probably find some points that could be investigated further.
-I have decided to time box this experiment and report about it where it is.

 ## 1. Extracting formal specifications